Pity Martínez: Atlanta United

 On 24 January 2019, Martínez's transfer to Major League Soccer side Atlanta United was confirmed.
 On 12 May 2019, Martínez scored his first goal for Atlanta United during a 1–0 victory against Orlando City.
 He scored the game winner in the U.S. Open Cup final victory over Minnesota United on 27 August.

 Al-Nassr

 On 7 September 2020, Martínez joined Saudi Professional League side Al-Nassr for a reported transfer fee of $18 million.

 Return to River Plate

-On August 24, 2023, River Plate announced that it had re-signed Martinez.
+On 24 August 2023, River Plate announced that it had re-signed Martinez.

+Tigre

+On 22 January 2026, after leaving River Player as a free agent, Martínez was signed by Club Atlético Tigre.

 International career

 On 8 September 2018, Martínez made his Argentina national team debut in a 3–0 victory over Guatemala.
 He started the match, scored from the penalty spot after a handball by Elías Vásquez midway through the first half, and was replaced by Franco Vázquez in the 56th minute.

 Personal life

 His nickname, Pity, refers to the wren ("pititorra"), from his native homeland of Guaymallén, in Mendoza, Argentina.
 He was given the nickname at the age of five, and does not respond to his given name, Gonzalo.